Algorithmically Designed Artificial Neural Networks (ADANNs): Higher order deep operator learning for parametric partial differential equations: Derivation of a base model for semilinear heat PDEs

-In this section we describe a possible way to design and initialize base models for the problem of approximating the mapping from the initial condition of a semilinear heat PDE to the terminal value.
-We will use this base model in our numerical simulations in \cref{sect:SineGordon,sect:ReactDiff}.
+In this section we describe one way to design and initialize base models for the problem of approximating an operator mapping initial values to terminal values of a semilinear heat \PDE\ (cf.\ \cref{sect:semilinear_heat_setting}).
+Specifically, we derive a family of approximation algorithms for the considered operator (cf.\ \cref{sect:semilinear_heat_design}) and construct an \ANN-type model together with a family of initializations for the model such that, at these initializations, the model emulates the approximation algorithms (cf.\ \cref{sect:semilinear_heat_base}).
+We will use very similar base models and initializations to apply the \ADANN\ methodology to a one-dimensional Sine-Gordon-type equation in our numerical simulations in \cref{sect:SineGordon1d}.

-We describe the approximation problem for semilinear heat PDEs in \cref{sect:semilinear_heat_setting}, we introduce the designing algorithms in \cref{sect:semilinear_heat_design}, and we present the resulting base model and its tailor-made problem specific initializations in \cref{sect:semilinear_heat_base}.